 On the bright side, you can use it to measure the temperature of a person.
 But the reading will be slightly lower.

-- Has the widest temperature range of any thermometer on this list
+- It has the most comprehensive temperature range of any thermometer on this list.

-- Has built-in alarm for setting desired temperature level
+- It has a built-in alarm for setting desired temperature level.

-- The fast response time of under 250ms
+- It has a fast response time of under 250ms.

-- Inaccurate when measuring the temperature of humans and shiny objects
+- It’s inaccurate when measuring the temperature of humans and shiny objects.

-- Can only measure targets that are larger than the spot size
+- It can only measure targets that are larger than the spot size.

 Types of the best infrared thermometer

-Now, before we even get to the product reviews you need to know a few things about the best infrared thermometer.
-Knowing the basics will help you make an informed decision when choosing your thermometer.
+Before we even get to the product reviews, you need to know a few things about the best infrared thermometer.
+Understanding the basics will help you make an informed decision when choosing your thermometer.